Bids for the 2022 Winter Olympics: Applicant cities overview

 The National Olympic Committee of Ukraine officially submitted a bid for Lviv to host the 2022 Winter Olympic Games on 5 November 2013.
-On 30 June 2014, however, the IOC announced that Lviv would "turn its attention to an Olympic bid for 2026, and not continue with its application for 2022.
-The decision comes as a result of the 2013–2015 Ukrainian crisis" which seriously influences Lviv and the country.
+On 30 June 2014, however, the IOC announced that Lviv would "turn its attention to an Olympic bid for 2026, and not continue with its application for 2022."
+This decision was taken as a result of the "political and economic circumstances in Ukraine".